-There are a few steps to make emails more accessible for your email subscribers.
+There are a few steps to make emails and landing pages more accessible for your viewers.

 Here's are a couple of things to do to improve accessibility that can be done through Knak: